Table of Contents[Hide][Click to Show]

 The Boathouse District

-Tame a teen by tackling a new skill, like whitewater rafting.
-In a man-made course, teens can navigate rapids and drops in Class 3 rapids (or class 4 rapids if over 16).
-Along with whitewater rafting and tubing, find an adventure course and pump track (BMX riders).
+Tame a teen by tackling a new skill, like whitewater rafting or kayaking.
+At Riversport Adventures you’ll find a man-made course, teens can navigate rapids, drops and white water bay in Class 3 rapids (or class 4 rapids if over 16).
+Along with whitewater rafting and tubing, enjoy an adventure course and pump track (BMX riders).

 Located at 725 S. Lincoln Blvd.
 Open daily from Memorial Day until mid-August from 11 a.m. to 6 p.m.
 A riversport pass for $49 a day required.